 The mistakes I’ve seen on LinkedIn profiles range from a poorly done photo to typos and spelling mistakes.
 However, when I think about 12 egregious mistakes you don’t want to make, the following ones for jobseekers come to mind.

 - Posting a poor photo.
-The advice to not post a poor photo hasn’t reached enough ears, as there are still those who have inappropriate photos.
+The advice to post a great photo hasn’t reached enough ears, as there are still those who have inappropriate photos.
 Think about what a photo of you skiing on the slopes of Killington says about your value as an employee?
 It says you’re a helluva skier but not much about your brand.

 - Writing, “Unemployed” in the headline.
 Even, “Looking for next great opportunity” doesn’t say much about your talent and potential to help future employers.
 This is prime real estate for branding yourself and including some keywords.
 (As far as I know, not many employers consider seeking unemployment as a key selling point.)

 - Bragging in your Summary statement that you’re the solution to every problem will get you nowhere, save for an immediate click on the back arrow.
 Though you may think bragging is acceptable because you’re supposed to “sell” yourself, it comes across as dishonest.
 Proof, such as quantified results, goes a lot further than words like, “outstanding,” “excellent,” “awesome”….